-This chapter concludes Part I, a contextual overview of this project: its rationale, setting, history, accomplishments, and goals.
+This chapter, a contextual overview of this project, concludes Part I. Discussed are its rationale, setting, history, accomplishments, and goals.
 The actual project details are covered in Parts II, III, & IV.
 The book concludes with a contextual discussion in Part V.

-WILDERGARTEN 5.8
+WILDERGARTEN 6.4

-Wildergarten, ©2014 by Mark Edward Vande Pol & Wildergarten Press, All rights reserved.
+Wildergarten, ©2014-22 by Mark Edward Vande Pol & Wildergarten Press, All rights reserved.
 All photos and illustrations except as noted are by Mark Edward Vande Pol.